-Relationships can be complicated — on one hand, you want to let your guard down and fully trust your partner, because you know in order to be 100 percent committed, you need to be “all in.”
-Conversely, if you’ve ever had your heart broken or simply have been in a relationship that didn’t work out the way you hoped, you might subconsciously feel the need to err on the side of caution.
+For many people, relationships present a major conundrum.
+On one hand, you want to let your guard down and trust your partner, because you know in order to be 100 percent committed, you need to be “all in.”
+Conversely, if you’ve ever experienced heartbreak or simply a relationship that didn’t work out the way you hoped, you might subconsciously feel the need to err on the side of caution.
 This thought process, while totally understandable, can lead you to bring emotional detachment into your relationship — often, without even realizing it.

 For example, do you find yourself (or your partner) avoiding tough conversations that require vulnerability and openness?
-Is he or she holding back from being completely invested the way you want them to be?
+Are they holding back from being completely invested the way you want them to be?
 Or maybe you’re the one who shuts down when you feel you’re getting too close for comfort?
 Whether it’s deliberate or unintentional, this type of avoidance could be a sign of emotional detachment — which may be negatively affecting your connection in more ways than either of you realize.

 At its root, emotional detachment means someone is physically present in an interaction or relationship, but is not emotionally present or involved.
 “It's like going on a big scary roller coaster but not letting yourself feel, show, or express that feeling," says love coach Gemini Ferrie.
 "That means the person's mind is in control of the situation, but their emotions are not allowed to participate because they are being consciously or unconsciously hidden from the self and/or another person.”